DynamoDS/DynamoPrimer/09_Custom-Nodes/9-6_Scripting Strategies.md

 **Test as you go:**

 * Whenever you complete a cluster of functionality:

  * Step back and inspect your code.

-   - Could a collaborator understand what this is doing?
-   - Do I need to do this?
+ * Ask questions.
+Could a collaborator understand what this is doing?
+Do I need to do this?
 Can this function be done more efficiently?
-   - Am I creating unnecessary duplicates or dependencies?
+Am I creating unnecessary duplicates or dependencies?

  * Quickly test to make sure it is returning data that “makes sense”.

 * Assign the most recent data you are working with in your script to the OUT identifier so that the node is always outputting relevant data when the script updates:

  * Keep an eye on geometry using the Watch3D node.